-A Cub Cadet snowblower won’t start when there is a lack of air, fuel or spark.
-This can be caused by a plugged air filter, stuck choke, clogged fuel lines, plugged fuel filter, dirty carburetor or bad spark plug, faulty electric start, broken starter recoil, or old fuel.
+A Cub Cadet snowblower won’t start when there is a lack of air, fuel, or spark.
+This can be caused by a plugged fuel vent, stuck choke, clogged fuel lines, dirty carburetor, bad spark plug, faulty electric start, broken starter recoil, or old fuel.

 Keep reading for additional items that will affect your Cub Cadet snowblower and prevent it from starting.